-1.22 Reemployment.
+5.9 Reemployment.

-(a) If, after a Participant's Separation from Service, such Participant is reemployed by the Company prior to the payment of his benefits in a cash lump sum payment or while he is receiving benefits in the form of annual installment payments, the payment of the lump sum amount or the future installments, as the case may be, shall be made as scheduled without regard to the Participant's reemployment.

-- (b) A reemployed Participant may elect to again participate in this Plan and to defer additional Base Salary and/or Bonus as provided in Section 4.1, in which case a new Deferral Account shall be established for such Participant to which allocations relating to the period following the Participant's re-employment shall be credited.
-The Participant also shall be permitted to file a new Distribution Election Form, simultaneously with and in the same manner as the first Deferral Election Form that the Participant files upon his reemployment, governing the payment of his new Retirement Benefit in accordance with Section 5.1(b) and payment to his Beneficiary in accordance with Section 5.2(c) (provided that payment of any amounts previously forfeited pursuant to Section 4.6 and restored upon the Participant's reemployment shall be made in the form applicable at the time of his prior termination in accordance with the rules set forth herein). - 1.23 Qualified Divorce Orders.
+- (a) If, after a Participant's Separation from Service, such Participant is reemployed by the Company prior to the scheduled payment of any benefits in a cash lump sum payment or while he is receiving benefits in the form of annual installment payments, the payment of the lump sum amount or the future installments, as the case may be, shall be made as scheduled without regard to the Participant's reemployment. - (b) A reemployed Participant may elect to again participate in this Plan and to defer additional Base Salary and/or Bonus as provided in Section 4.1, in which case a new Deferral Account shall be established for such Participant to which allocations relating to the period following the Participant's re-employment shall be credited.
+A Participant who was reemployed before January 1, 2018 was permitted to file a new Distribution Election Form with respect to his Pre-2018 Subaccount, simultaneously with and in the same manner as the first Deferral Election Form filed by the Participant upon his reemployment, governing the payment of his new Retirement Benefit in accordance with Section 5.1(c) and payment to his Beneficiary in accordance with Section 5.2(a)(iii) (provided that payment of any amounts previously forfeited pursuant to Section 4.6 and restored upon the Participant's reemployment shall be made in the form applicable at the time of his prior termination in accordance with the rules set forth herein).
+A Participant shall be permitted to file a separate Distribution Election Form for each Class Year Subaccount established following the Participant's reemployment as provided in Section 4.1. - 5.10 Qualified Divorce Orders.
 Subject to the policies and procedures established by the Committee under Section 9.3(b) hereof and the provisions of this Plan, benefits may be paid from the balance of a Participant's Deferral Account(s) in accordance with a Qualified Divorce Order.

-1.24 Special 2006 Transition Rule Elections.
+5.11 Special 2006 Transition Rule Elections.